 When complete, the trail will be an even greater community amenity than in it's interim state, and will provide a safe option for people who bike to travel to and through Sammamish.
-I can't wait to bike on the continuous paved trail system between Sammamish and Seattle with my family.
-Without a continuous paved trail that is safe for people of all ages and abilities, we will not be able to.
+I can't wait to bike on the continuous system between Sammamish and Seattle with my family.
+Without a continuous paved trail thas some from the continuous 003725 ages and abilities, we will not be able to.
 The trail will make Sammamish a more attractive place to visit and could bring money to local businesses.
 Please, please complete the trail and do not repeat the mistakes of the past.
 Thank you for your consideration.